LaylaD4/LaylahDePaull_T2A2/README.md

 Ease of querying is another benefit of these relationships.
 For example, the relationship between the users and recipes tables allows you to quickly retrieve all the recipes created by a particular user.
 Similarly, you can easily query all the ingredients for a specific recipe due to the links between the recipes, recipe_ingredients, and ingredients tables.
 These relationships make it easy to access data without needing complex queries.

 Finally, the relationships directly support user-specific features.
-For example, users can save their favorite recipes using the user_recipes table, which links users to recipes.
+For example, users can save their favourite recipes using the user_recipes table, which links users to recipes.
 This setup allows each user to manage their own personal list of saved recipes without duplicating any recipe data.
 Users can also manage ingredients for their recipes through the recipe_ingredients table, which stores the amounts and units for each ingredient, making it easy to update or change recipes.

-In summary, the relationships in the Meal Planner API not only make the database more efficient and scalable but also support essential features like easy data retrieval, personalised recipe lists, and ingredient management.
+In summary, the relationships in my Meal Planner API not only make the database more efficient and scalable but also support essential features like easy data retrieval, personalised recipe lists, and ingredient management.
 These relationships ensure the API runs smoothly as it grows and remains very user-friendly.

 ## R8.
 Explain how to use this application’s API endpoints.
 Each endpoint should be explained, including the following data for each endpoint:
 - ## HTTP verb